 I thought moving with three kids was tough.
-When I learned someone in Chicago would be moving with ten kids, I couldn’t believe it.
+When I learned someone in Chicago needed to move with ten kids, I couldn’t believe it.
 Ten kids?
 And they’re moving?!
 Yes, it’s true.
 Supermom Susan is about to move with 233% more children than I had when we last moved.
 I couldn’t wait to know how a mom of ten (did I mention there were 10?!) kids was planning her move.

 With a parenting guru on my hands, I needed to learn everything.
 Susan walked me through her homeschooling schedules, her grocery planning, and her laundry system.
 Susan exuded tranquility when describing her daily life and she seemed relatively unfazed about the process of moving.
 I felt baffled by her calmness, but Susan explained to me how she does it.

 If You Move with Ten Kids, Set Priorities